hongseok-yang/graduatePL24/README.md

 ## 8. Study Materials

-We will mainly follow Reynolds's book, but study the materials appearing in Chapters 8 and 10 of Tennent's book.
+We will mainly follow Reynolds's book, and we may cover the materials appearing in Chapters 8 and 10 of Tennent's book.

 * Main Textbook 1 : [Theories of Programming Languages, John C Reynolds](https://www.cambridge.org/core/books/theories-of-programming-languages/19530A88F3471B2A7D9891770B21DAF9), Cambridge University Press, 1998.
 * Main Textbook 2 : Semantics of Programming Languages, Robert D. Tennent, Prentice Hall, 1991.
 Chapters 8 and 10 only.

 In addition to the two books above, the following books will have further information about the topics covered in the course.
-In particular, Gunter's book goes deep into the domain theory, and Pierce's book into the type theory.
+In particular, Harper's book goes deep into the type systems and operational semantics of a range of programming languages, Gunter's book into the domain theory, and Pierce's book into the type theory.

 * Auxiliary Textbook 1 : [Practical Foundations for Programming Languages](https://www.cs.cmu.edu/~rwh/pfpl/2nded.pdf), Second Edition, Robert Harper, Cambridge University Press, 2016.
 * Auxiliary Textbook 2 : Semantics of Programming Languages: Structures and Techniques, Carl A. Gunter, MIT Press, 1992.